micahwoods/micahwoods.github.io/_posts/2019-07-29-total-organic-matter-testing-sample-size.md

 At each number of subsamples---at 1, 2, 3 per green, all the way up to 40---I instructed the computer to calculate an 89% highest posterior density interval ([HPDI](https://en.wikipedia.org/wiki/Credible_interval)).
 That interval contains 89% of the probability mass for the posterior distribution of the parameter values in the model, given the data that I collected.

 ![expected precision](/img/precision_om.png)
 <small><strong>Figure 2.
-Width of 89% highest posterior density intervals (HPDI) for 9 greens (the light grey lines) and the mean (blue line) of those greens for e1 to 40 subsamples.</strong></small>
+Width of 89% highest posterior density intervals (HPDI) for 9 greens (the light grey lines) and the mean (blue line) of those greens for 1 to 40 subsamples.</strong></small>

 I've plotted this in Figure 2 as lines that go from from left to right, for each of the nine greens that was tested for individual subsamples, and included the mean line (in blue) which is what I expect for the average green.

-What Figure 2 shows, in plain terms, is a width of the error margin on the verical y-axis and how this changes as more samples are collected.
+What Figure 2 shows, in plain terms, is a width of the error margin on the vertical y-axis and how this changes as more samples are collected.
 For the average green, when I take 5 subsamples, the 89% interval is about 18 g kg<sup>-1</sup>.
 That's plus or minus about 9 g kg<sup>-1</sup>.
 With 10 subsamples the interval is about 12 g kg<sup>-1</sup>.
 And at 15 subsamples the interval gets to what I'd like to see, which is plus or minus 5 g kg<sup>-1</sup>---an interval width of 10 g kg<sup>-1</sup>.

 For any one green, it seems that collecting five subsamples will get an 89% interval for the mean within 10 g kg<sup>-1</sup> plus or minus.
 If there are five subsamples, and the OM<sub>T2</sub> is 8.3%, then I'm 89% confident that the mean of that area is within the 7.3% to 9.3% range.
 After one has measured three greens, each with five subsamples, now the 89% interval is about 10 g kg<sup>-1</sup>, so if I measured 8.3%, I now expect it to be within the 7.8% to 8.8% range.